-Biden, accusing drugmakers of “jacking up prices,” calls for action
+Biden, accusing drugmakers of ‘jacking up prices,’ calls for action

 Concern over the future cost of medicines has been amplified as pharmaceutical research has led to treatment breakthroughs, some of them exceedingly expensive.
 American consumers and the government face growing concerns about whether those and other drugs will be within reach for the people who need them.

-The Food and Drug Administration recently prompted a backlash by approving an Alzheimer’s drug called Aduhelm, which is not only expensive — $56,000 a year per patient — but which many doctors believe has not been shown to work.
+The Food and Drug Administration recently prompted a backlash by approving an Alzheimer’s drug called Aduhelm, which is not only expensive — $56,000 a year per patient — but also has not been shown to work, many doctors believe.

 On Thursday, Biden ticked off price increases for insulin to treat diabetes and common medicines for multiple sclerosis and rheumatoid arthritis.